RobinJayaswal/matlab-linter/README.md

 # matlab-linter package

-*The only deployed functionality at the moment is auto insertion of semicolons on the correct line in Matlab files upon saving.*
+*The only deployed functionality at the moment is auto insertion of semicolons on the correct line in Matlab files when ctrl-; is pressed.*

 If you do not like typing semicolons, this package will do it for you.
 If you are hoping for more robust linter, please check back soon as the package is being worked on.